adambard/learnxinyminutes-docs/wasm.html.markdown

   ;;     return s.a + s.b;
   ;;   }

-  ;; Unlike C, we must manage our own memory stack (global $memstack_ptr (mut i32) (i32.const 65536))
+  ;; Unlike C, we must manage our own memory stack.
+We reserve 1MiB (global $memstack_ptr (mut i32) (i32.const 65536))

   ;; Structs can only be returned by reference